Dual Citizenship

 You don’t have to follow any special procedures if you want to hold on to your original citizenship from another country as you become a United States citizen.
 You simply follow the same path every other naturalized citizen takes.

-Becoming a naturalized U.S. citizen who holds dual citizenship is a fairly straightforward process.
+Learning how to apply for dual citizenship through naturalization is a fairly straightforward process.
 You must petition the U.S. government after establishing lawful permanent residency in the U.S., which usually only takes place after you’re in the country on a valid visa.
 You must meet all eligibility requirements, which include being able to read, write and speak basic English and having been present in the U.S. for a certain period of time.

 - Have your Austin immigration attorney submit Form N-400 on your behalf